Carsharing in Moscow

-Carsharing in Moscow is a rapidly developing type of public transport in the city.
-As of January 2020 Moscow has the largest fleet of carsharing vehicles in the world which counts more than 30,000 cars ahead of such megacities as Tokyo, Beijing and Shanghai.
-In Moscow, more than 150,000 trips are made by carsharing cars every day.
+Carsharing in Moscow is a rapidly developing type of public transport in the city alongside Moscow Metro.
+As of December 2024 Moscow believes to be the largest fleet of carsharing vehicles in the world which counts more than 40,000 cars with 1.7 million regular users (141,000 daily trips, 6-7 trips by a car per day).
 The largest carsharing operator in Moscow is Delimobil which has a fleet of 17,000 cars.